Skip to content

 Ayyanar Shrines

-Solai Andavan Kovil
+Solai Andavar Kovil

 Ellangudipatti

-Ayannar is the Tamil God “of everything “: rain maker, god of children, cattle, villages, earth, nature and villagers.
-He is present in rural areas.
-His abodes are not necessarily temples but outdoor shrines that are filled with terra-cotta offerings.
+Ayyanar is the Tamil God “of everything “: rain, children, cattle, villages, earth, nature and villagers.
+Ayyanar is particularly revered in rural areas and terra-cotta offerings fill his outdoor shrines.
 The season of offerings is between April and September and the ritual lasts usually 3 days.

 logo-SV

-Antique Dravidian Temples
+Ancient Dravidian Temples

 Tirumayam